 1 (Galbulimima)[list]/2.
 The Celebes, New Guinea and N.E.
 Australia (map: from Hoogland 1972; Endress 1983).
 [Photo - Flower, Fruit, Buds, Habit]

 Chemistry, Morphology, etc. For the testa, see Doweld and Shevyryova (1997); the ruminations are at best obscure.
 The perianth may be staminodial in origin; according to Johri et al. (1992) the outer integument is not vascularized.
 Some other information is taken from Hegnauer (1966, 1989: chemistry) and Endress (1993: general).

-Chemistry, Morphology, etc. Optimisation of prophyll position on the tree is uncertain.
+Evolution: Divergence & Distribution.
+Optimisation of prophyll position on the tree is uncertain.
 Adaxial prophylls are common in Annonaceae, including Anaxagorea, although some taxa have paired, lateral prophylls (Fries 1911).

 EUPOMATIACEAE Orban, nom. cons.
 Back to Magnoliales